griendt/gd6/docs/docs/phases/2_construction.md

     * After all *HQ*s are built, the rest of the *Turn* proceeds normally.

 ## Spawning units
-Each *Turn*, each player may spawn a certain amount of *Army* or *Archer* units.
+Each *Turn*, each player may spawn a certain amount of *Army* units.
 These units may be spawned across one or more land territories that:

 * contain an *HQ* that is under your control; **OR**
 * are adjacent to an *HQ* that is under your control, and are not controlled by anyone **else**.